 Original Research Article

-“Efficacy of selected chemicals and biopesticides against yellow stem borer [Scirpophaga incertulas (Walker)] on paddy”
+“Efficacy of selected chemicals and biopesticides against yellow stem borer [Scirpophaga incertulas (Walker)] on paddy rice”

 Abstract

-The present investigation, entitled “Efficacy of Selected Chemicals and Biopesticides Against Yellow Stem Borer [Scirpophaga incertulas (Walker)] in Paddy”, was conducted during the Kharif season of 2024 at the Central Research Farm (CRF), Department of Entomology, Sam Higginbottom University of Agriculture, Technology And Sciences, Prayagraj, Uttar Pradesh.
-The experiment was laid out in a Randomized Block Design (RBD) with seven treatments, each replicated three times, along with an untreated control plot.
-The study aimed to evaluate the effectiveness of various chemical insecticides and biopesticides in managing yellow stem borer infestation in paddy.
+The present investigation, entitled “Efficacy of Selected Chemicals and Biopesticides against Yellow Stem Borer [Scirpophaga incertulas (Walker)] in Paddy”, was conducted during the fall season of 2024 at the Central Research Farm (CRF), Department of Entomology, Sam Higginbottom University of Agriculture, Technology and Sciences, Prayagraj, Uttar Pradesh, India.
+The experiment was laid out in a randomized block design (RBD) with seven treatments, each was replicated three times, along with an untreated control plot.
+The study aimed to evaluate the effectiveness of various chemical insecticides and biopesticides in managing yellow stem borer infestation in paddy rice.
 Damage symptoms caused by S. incertulas were assessed one day before spraying and subsequently on the 7th and 14th day after insecticide application.
-Observations focused on typical damage indicators — dead hearts (DH) during the vegetative stage and white ear heads (WEH) during the panicle initiation stage.
+Observations focused on typical damage indicators as dead hearts (DH) during the vegetative stage and white ear heads (WEH) during the panicle initiation stage.
 All treatments were found to be significantly more effective than the untreated control.
-Among the treatments, T6 – Flubendiamide 20 WG (7.81%) recorded the lowest infestation and proved to be the most effective.
-This was followed by T2 – Chlorantraniliprole 18.5 SC (8.88%), T4 – Cartap Hydrochloride 50 SP (9.94%) and T7 – Thiamethoxam 25 WG (12.04%).
-The biopesticide T5 – Bacillus thuringiensis var. krustaki showed moderate efficacy (13.00%), while T1 – Neem oil (16.38%) and T3 – Beauveria bassiana (1×10⁸ CFU/gm) were less effective.
-The highest infestation was observed in the untreated control plot (T0 – 26.99%).
+Among the treatments, T6 – Flubendiamide 20 WG 7.81% recorded the lowest infestation and proved to be the most effective , followed by each of T2 – Chlorantraniliprole 18.5 SC 8.88%, T4 – Cartap Hydrochloride 50 SP 9.94%, and T7 – Thiamethoxam 25 WG 12.04%.
+The biopesticide T5 – Bacillus thuringiensis var. krustaki showed moderate efficacy as 13.00%, while T1 – Neem oil 16.38% and T3 – Beauveria bassiana 1×108 CFU/gm) were less effective.
+The highest infestation was observed in the untreated control plot T0 as 26.99%.

 Keywords: Efficacy, Chemicals, Biopesticides, yellow stem borer.